Hikes

 Approach

-A9 motorway, exit 27 (Sion-Est).
-Follow signs for Savièse/Ayent and then Anzère.
+Motorway A9 to exit 27 (Sion-Est).
+Follow the signs for Savièse/Ayent and then to Anzère.

 Parking